UDOOboard/Docs/createsdcard.rst

    sudo umount /dev/sdd1

-Now, write the image on the micro SD card with the command:
+* Now, write the image on the micro SD card with the command:

   sudo dd bs=1M if=<img_file_path> of=/dev/<sd_name>

-Please be sure that you replaced the argument of input file (if=<img_file_path>) with the pathof the .img file, and that the device name specified in output file’s argument (of=/dev/<sd_name>) is correct.
-This is very important, since you could lose all data on the hard drive of the Host PC if it is usedthe wrong device name.
-Please also be sure that the device name is that of the whole micro SD card, as described above, not just a partition. (e.g. sdd, not sdds1 or sddp1, or mmcblk0 not mmcblk0p1)
+**WARNING!Please be sure that you replaced the argument of input file (if=<img_file_path>) with the pathof the .img file, and that the device name specified in output file’s argument (of=/dev/<sd_name>) is correct.
+An incorrect device name could lead to data loss!**

    sudo dd bs=1M if=/home/<user_name>/Download/2013-5-28-udoo-ubuntu.img of=/dev/sdd

-Once dd completes, run the sync command as root or run sudo sync as a normal user (this will ensure that the write cache is flushed and that it is safe to unmount the micro SD card).
+* Once dd completes, run the sync command as root or run sudo sync as a normal user (this will ensure that the write cache is flushed and that it is safe to unmount the micro SD card).
 Then run:

    sudo umount /media/<sd_label>

-The micro SD card is now ready to be used.
+* The micro SD card is now ready to be used.
 Simply, insert it in UDOO’s microSD Card slot and boot the system.

 ========
 MAC OS X
 ========

+..  youtube:: A4iRKyJHtT4
+        :width: 100%

 Note: May not work with OSX 10.9 Mavericks